Summary

 - Fried or greasy foods

-How you sleep plays a key role in your spine’s ability to stay aligned.
-If you sleep on your back, it may make DDD worse.
+Your spine’s ability to maintain its alignment is greatly influenced by how you sleep.
+Sleeping on your back can worsen this condition.
 Using the wrong pillow or mattress can hurt since they do not follow your spine’s shape.

 How to Sleep Better: